Chicken Marsala

 • 4 tablespoons olive oil or unsalted butter (or a mix)

-• 8 oz cremini or white mushrooms, sliced
+• 8 ounces cremini or white mushrooms, sliced

 • ¾ cup chicken broth